git for Scientific Software Development

 Add and commit your changes.

-If you are working from a fork then push to see these changes reflected on the online remote.
+If you are working from a fork then push to see these changes reflected on the online remote repository.

 License